efloreslb/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

 Since we are trying to find a value (f) that should be included within the range of 0 through n(building height), we can perform a binary search to find the value (f).
 We can do a search because we can know the range from 0 to n is sorted.
-A binary search will run at O(log n) time complexity since it n input is being cut in half every new iteration.
+A binary search will run at a logarithmic - O(log n) - time complexity since it n input is being cut in half every new iteration.

 find(building, floor)
    bottom = 0